sillevl/lorawan-shield-example/README.md

 DIO 0 | D2 or A2 | yes, using dip switch
 DIO 1 | D3 or AR | yes, using dip switch

+#### Pins DO and D1

+Some microcontroller boards like ST Nucleo have hardwired serial connections for the USB UART on the pins D0 and D1.
+Therefore it is impossible to combine UART communications over USB and the LoRaWAN Shield using D0 and D1.
+Use the dipswitches to change the configuration and use A0 and A1.

 ## Simple LoRaWAN library

 Note: This library is still in development